JakeDern/otel-arrow/docs/otap_basics.md

 - str: Dictionary<u16, string>
 - int: i64

+> Note that the attribute `key` and `body_str` fields are also usually Dictionary encoded in practice and this is the default behavior of the reference implementation.
+The attributes produced by an application are often repeated and limited in cardinality.
+Log bodies are also often repeated with the variable parts of the message extracted out to attributes.
+This makes Dictionary encodings often a good choice for these fields.

 ### Constructing the protobuf envelope

 Before sending our data off to the server, we need to construct the protobuf